 Our scholars come from all over the country with undergraduate degrees in diverse fields as health, social work, psychology, business, law and education.
 Future professional interests include work in social services, education, school social work, community development, tribal law, health, mental health, substance abuse and public policy to name a few.
 It is the combination of culture, spirituality, education, determination and hard work that makes the Buder Center Scholars ready to meet the needs and challenges of Indian Country.

 The American Indian and Alaska Native (Al/AN) Concentration is designed to prepare students for advanced social work practice with AI/AN populations.
 The concentration grounds students in the historical and contemporary issues facing Native populations from a cultural, policy and practice perspective and includes the courses listed below:

-- American Indian Societies, Values and Cultures (3 credits)
+- Indigenous Knowledge, Values, and Cultures (3 credits)